gpdowney/lightweightLSAT/pages/game/walkthrough.md

 (C) w is before x
 {% endcapture %}
 {% capture details %}
-In the hypo, w could be before or after x.
+In the hypo, `w` could be before or after `x`.
 That proves that (C) *could be true* and that it *could be false*.
 Because it could be false, it doesn't need to be true.

 Eliminate (C).
 {% endcapture %}